benavern/z-cookies/README.md

 #### Expiration date

-Instead of providing some ununderstandable timestamps, we chose an easyer solution : providing a simple json with the days, mins and/or hours set
+Instead of providing some ununderstandable timestamps, we chose an easyer solution : providing a simple object with the days, mins and/or hours set.
+You can also provide a number if you just need to set the expiration date in term of days.

 It will be automatically converted so that the browser understands well what you meant.